individualcontributordev/Final-Fantasy-7-CSR/README.md

 You can burn the patched version to disc or load it up in an emulator (I used duckstation version 0.1-7371-gb2577ef8b (dev) for testing).
 I used ImgBurn with write speed 16x on Verbatim CD-R 700MB discs.

 Make sure to choose the correct patch .ppf file for the correct disc you are trying to patch.

-## Details

-These patches remove most if not all FMVs, shortens some in-game cutscenes, and reduces some mashing sequences.
-The idea with this CSR is to provide a stable practice version of the game so I've avoided removing anything that requires the player to interact with the controls.

-**All "skill checks" are present in this CSR, if not let me know and I'll fix it.**

 ## Troubleshooting